Travel Advice #2: What To Take

 • 2L Reservoir Bag

 I’m a huge advocate of staying hydrated and found the easiest way to drink water while hiking is to store water in a reservoir bag, which is connected by a tube to a mouthpiece that secures to the backpack’s sternum strap.
-I use a 2-liter Osprey Hydraulics Resevoir that has a hands-free bite valve and a magnetic connector.
-For more options, review this informative website that compares several different hydration systems
+I use a 2-liter Osprey Hydraulics Reservoir that has a hands-free bite valve and a magnetic connector.
+For more options, review this website that compares different hydration systems

 Clothing: Shirts, Pants, Jackets, and Sandals